Written on behalf of Brian S. Kabateck

 As the nearly 800,000 Dreamers (as many as 242,000 in California alone) grapple with what their future holds, local and state officials must continue to pledge their support for these young people and act to protect them.

-Kabateck Brown Kellner fights tirelessly to obtain justice for clients but our work doesn’t stop there.
+Kabateck LLP fights tirelessly to obtain justice for clients but our work doesn’t stop there.
 Many of the cases we successfully try in court or negotiate in mediation can become a catalyst for change in the community or at the state level.
 Our firm is proud to work closely with lawmakers as they draft and introduce legislation that helps promote consumer protections and enforce consumer rights.